ajroach42/ajroach42.github.io/_drafts/2019-07-23-diy-media-toolkit.md

 The trick here is finding a camera with image stablization, optical zoom, and the biggest sensor (or group of sensors) you can manage.
 On the low end, expect to spend $200 or so, or around $800 for 4k (cinema resolution)

-- Canon VIXIA HF R600
+- Canon VIXIA HF R[6|7|8]00
-	- This model is functionally identical to the VIXIA HF R700, but can occasionally be found for cheaper
+	- Thess model are functionally identical to the VIXIA HF R700, but one can occasionally be found for cheaper than the other
-    - Solid HD camera, better than anything in the $200 price range has ever been
+    - Solid HD camera, better than anything in the $200 price range has been historically.
+Not actually professional quality, but good enough for most uses.
     - It's $200
-    - This is the cheapest way to get a video camera that can produce video with a professional feel
+    -
-- Various Sony 4K HD Video Recording Camcorder (Black)
+- Various Sony 4K HD Video Recording Camcorders
-	- Captures 4k (That is, twice as big as than "full" HD; currently, 4k is the most common digital cinema resolution) video
+	- Captures 4k (That is, twice as big as than "full" HD; currently, 4k is the most common digital cinema resolution)
     - Larger image sensor
     - 20x Optical zoom
     - High Quality Image Stablization
     - Expensive at nearly $600 - $1000 (but so much cheaper than the $5k plus these were a few years ago!)
+- Canon HF G20
+    - This camera and the other cameras in the G line are high end/prosumer HD camcorders
+    - They are expensive, often more than $1000, but can be found for reasonable prices on the used market occasionally.
+    - This is what I use personally.
 - Cellphones
 	- The iPhone produces surprisingly good video, and it'll do in a pinch.
 Most newer Android phones too!
     - Apple's iMovie for iOS is less feature rich than the MacOS version, but it does enable quick editing directly from your capture device, and syncs with desktop iMovie reasonably well